eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/016-concepts/088-php_working_sets.md

 #### Example for using Working Sets:

-Selecting the 'Select Working Set' option in the PHP Explorer view's context menu allows you to choose specific Working Sets (i.e. group(s) of projects/files) to be displayed in the view.
+Selecting the 'Select Working Set' option in the Project Explorer view's context menu allows you to choose specific Working Sets (i.e. group(s) of projects/files) to be displayed in the view.

 ![Select Working Set Dialog](images/select_working_set_pdt.png "Select Working Set Dialog")